HudsonAlpha/poison_exon_variant_analysis/README.md

 2022-11-11 - initial public release of repository

-2023-01-13 - bioRxiv preprint, tagged as Preprint 2023-01-13
+2023-01-13 - bioRxiv preprint, tagged as biorxiv_20230113

 2023-02-21 - Update repository with bioRxiv preprint information.
-Add HGVS notation to Supplementary Table 1 (see `data/Felker2022SuppelementaryTable1_hg38_PE_cassettes_and_elements_annotated.tsv`)
+Add HGVS notation to Supplementary Table 1 (see `data/Felker2023SuppelementaryTable1_hg38_PE_cassettes_and_elements_annotated.tsv`).
+Change 2022 to 2023 in files and README.
+Tagged as biorxiv_20230113.2